ChipsChan/CD_GP/README.md

 In the Collecting Data project, we examine the use of left-wing and right-wing vocabulary in The Guardian's news language to explore the newspaper's ideological inclination.

 In the Tools& Methods project, we analyze The Guardian's coverage across different nations in the world news section.
-With the corpus we created, we can generate the most frequently discussed countries and analyze the most frequent words used in these reports of each country.
+With the corpus we created, we can generate the most frequently discussed countries，analyze the most frequent words used in these reports of each country, and conduct the network analysis.